Avinash740/TeamTien8bitComputer/README.md

 	vvp vespa

-A trace of the status of the instruction count, values of PC, IR, Condition Codes, OPCODE of instruction, and the status of the 32 registers in reg_file.
+A trace of the status of the instruction count, values of PC, IR, Condition Codes, OPCODE of instruction, and the status of the 32 registers in reg_file are printed out by vvp